 Scholarship Notification Letters for academic year Fall 2022/Spring 2023: will be sent in June 2022

 NOTE FOR CURRENT CANDIDATES: Decision letters will be sent in June.
 If you have moved/changed your address since submitting your application form, submit a Change of Address Form by May 31st to [email protected].

 A green check mark within a circle indicates that your on-line application form (A1) has been successfully submitted.

-Financial Information Form (A2) - will be available in the Fall
+Financial Information Form (A2) - TU22/23-Financial Information Form

 When the application period is closed e-mail us and ask to be added to the Polish American Club of North Jersey Scholarship mailing list.
 Include information that clearly illustrates your eligibility for this scholarship, for example: My parents are members of PACNJ.
 My current GPA is 3.25 and I will be entering college in the Fall of 2023.